byuids-resumes/Duce-resume/docs/index.md

 -	Trained volunteers

 ## Awards/achievements
-- Graduated hifh school a year early in an advanced online program
+- Graduated high school a year early in an advanced online program
 - earned the Eagle Scout award